-The EMM was updated for AEO2015 to include the capability to evaluate the potential for making heat rate improvements at existing coal-fired generators.
-A generator with a lower heat rate can generate the same quantity of electricity while consuming less fuel, and therefore reducing corresponding emissions of SO2, NOx, mercury and CO2.
+Since the AEO2015, the EMM includes the capability to evaluate the potential for making heat rate improvements at existing coal-fired generators.
+A generator with a lower heat rate can generate the same quantity of electricity while consuming less fuel, and therefore reducing corresponding emissions of SO2, NOx, mercury, and CO2.
 Improving heat rates at power plants can lower fuel costs and help achieve compliance with environmental regulations.
 Heat rate improvement is a planning activity as it considers the tradeoff between the investment expenditures and the savings in fuel and/or environmental compliance costs.
 The amount of potential increase in efficiency can vary depending on the type of equipment installed at a unit, as well as the beginning configuration of the plant.
-The EMM represents 32 configurations of existing coal-fired plants based on different combinations of particulate, sulfur dioxide (SO2), nitrogen oxide (NOx), mercury, and carbon emission controls (Table 8.9).
+The EMM represents 32 configurations of existing coal-fired plants based on different combinations of particulate, sulfur dioxide (SO2), nitrogen oxide (NOx), mercury, and carbon emission controls (Table 8.10).
 These categories form the basis for evaluating the potential for heat rate improvements.